Associate Professor, Program Director for Master’s of Innovation by Design (MIbD) & Director of the NAMIC Hub@SUTD

 - A two-track approach to Cyber-physical systems reconaissance: causal-graphs and axiomatic design

 This project aims to study the design of critical cyber-physical systems using two distinct approaches, which will eventually merge together towards the end of the project.
 Particular emphasis will be put on modelling and attack detection.
-We are now hiring a post-doc for this project.
-The successful candidate can expect to work until the end of the project (total of 2 years).
-Please send a cover letter and CV to me.
-Desirable skills include a passion for design, and/or knowledge of cyber-physical systems attack and detection methods.

 Research projects under review